Awards and Recognition

 Jason Storch, Assistant Director of Academic Services

 "Everybody wants to be a gator!
-What do gator athletes want to be – Camp Gator participants!
-Three years ago, Matt Ohlson proposed, on the heels of the America Reads initiative, a more interactive, hands on program that would assign a Gator athlete with a student in the Alachua County school system.
-The concept was not unique: assigning an athlete (as a role model) to mentor at risk students is a worn out, albeit good, concept that is oft-used, with success, throughout the college and professional ranks--every college and professional city has some hybrid program that uses the athlete's persona (athlete reputation and affiliation) to assist young kids who need help. indeed, these kids glean much from this experience.
-However, Camp Gator is different.
+What do gator UF students want to be – C.A.M.P.
+Gator participants!
+Three years ago, Matt Ohlson proposed, on the heels of the America Reads Initiative, a more interactive, hands on program that would assign a Gator UF student with a student in the Alachua County school system.
+The concept was not unique: assigning a UF student (as a role model) to mentor at risk students is a worn out, albeit good, concept that is oft-used, with success, throughout the college and professional ranks--every college and professional city has some hybrid program that uses the UF student's persona (UF student reputation and affiliation) to assist young kids who need help. indeed, these kids glean much from this experience.
+However, C.A.M.P.
+Gator is different.

-Camp Gator has mutual reciprocity as its goal: The mentor gets as much, or even more, out of the relationship with the mentee than the mentee might actually get. in other words, the athletes, after a quality training program and a required 4 month experience with the student, actually reap greater benefits, (intrinsic rewards) than perhaps, the educational benefits and emotional support the mentee might gain from the experience.
-Indeed, my athletes who have participated in the program, and who have been separated from their mentee for over two years, will still remember their mentees name, the classes their student liked or didn't like and even the mentee's teachers- (the athletes don't even remember their own current class schedules--ha!).
-Most of my Camp Gator athletes remain in contact with their mentee via email and even give their personal cell numbers to their mentee.
+C.A.M.P.
+Gator has mutual reciprocity as its goal: The mentor gets as much, or even more, out of the relationship with the mentee than the mentee might actually get. in other words, the UF students, after a quality training program and a required 4 month experience with the student, actually reap greater benefits, (intrinsic rewards) than perhaps, the educational benefits and emotional support the mentee might gain from the experience.
+Indeed, my UF students who have participated in the program, and who have been separated from their mentee for over two years, will still remember their mentees name, the classes their student liked or didn't like and even the mentee's teachers- (the UF students don't even remember their own current class schedules--ha!).
+Most of my C.A.M.P.
+Gator UF students remain in contact with their mentee via email and even give their personal cell numbers to their mentee.

-I am not sure there exists an educational program in which the mentors are helped and rewarded more that than their students! perhaps, the most significant sign of how successful the Camp Gator program has been is the number of my gator student athletes I have to turn away each semester because Matt doesn't have the resources to match everyone.
-Finally, I should mention that each student athlete, upon graduation, must participate in a final evaluation of 'grading' their student athlete experience at UF.
-It has been brought to my attention that a few student athletes have indicated that their most enjoyable experience at UF was not their educational experience or even competing as a UF student athlete – they have mentioned that their semester doing Camp Gator was their most rewarding they have experienced at UF."
+I am not sure there exists an educational program in which the mentors are helped and rewarded more that than their students! perhaps, the most significant sign of how successful the C.A.M.P.
+Gator program has been is the number of my gator student UF students I have to turn away each semester because Matt doesn't have the resources to match everyone.
+Finally, I should mention that each UF student, upon graduation, must participate in a final evaluation of 'grading' their student experience at UF.
+It has been brought to my attention that a few student UF students have indicated that their most enjoyable experience at UF was not their educational experience or even competing as a UF student – they have mentioned that their semester doing C.A.M.P.
+Gator was their most rewarding they have experienced at UF."

 Tim Aydt, UF UAA Academic Advisor